-The challenge, of course, is that product/market fit takes roughly 2 years on average to achieve and 80% of products never make it.
+The challenge, of course, is that product/market fit takes roughly two years on average to achieve, and 80% of products never make it.

 Aimless wandering is a popular depiction:

-Yes, the early stage is uncertain but it doesn't have to be messy.
+The early stage is uncertain but doesn't have to be messy.

-With the right mindsets and thinking processes, the early stage can be systematically traversed much like you would a labyrinth.
+With the right mindsets and thinking processes, the early stage can be systematically traversed, much like a labyrinth.

-The objective is getting out of the maze with an idea (or business model) that works before running out of resources.
+The objective is to get out of the maze with an idea (or business model) that works before running out of resources.